 The GRE General Test can be taken either on a computer or on paper.
 When taken on a computer, it is important to note that the GRE is computer-adaptive.
 What does that mean?
-During the test, you will see one question at a time which you must answer in order to move on to the next question.
+During the test, you will see one question at a time and you must answer each in order to move on to the next question.
 The first question will be of average difficulty.
 The computer will then select subsequent questions based on whether you got the first one right or wrong.
 The exam will continue in this way until you have seen the required mix of concepts and question types.
 In the case of the paper-delivered test, answers are simply entered directly into the test book.

 Read: What is the GRE test?

 When taking the GRE on a computer, there are several features which could be useful for test takers.
 During the exam, people can skip questions and return to them later if they still have time left for that particular section.
 They can also change their answers as long as they are within the current section.

 The computer-delivered format has a testing time of about three hours and 45 minutes, while the paper-delivered test has to be completed within the shorter period of time of about three hours and 30 minutes.
 When it comes to scoring, the Verbal Reasoning and Quantitative Reasoning sections of the GRE are both scored on a 130-170 point scale, while the Analytical Writing section is scored from 0 to 6.

 More specific information regarding test fees and registration can be found on the official website of the GRE test.

 The Graduate Management Admission Test (GMAT) is administered by the Graduate Management Admission Council (GMAC).
 GMAT scores are a useful guide for admissions committees in comparing the level of skills and potential for success of business school applicants from widely varying backgrounds.
 It is designed to help graduate business schools assess the qualifications of applicants for advanced study in business and management.
 Of course, aptitude test scores are only one predictor of academic performance in the first year of graduate management school.